 Christensen sprints back to his team as part of a team vehicle extracation exercise at the Edmond Fire Department Training Academy, Edmond, Oklahoma, May 2, 2018.
-The cadets used the "Jaws of Life" rescue tool to dismantle an automobile story STAFF SGT.
-KASEY M. PHIPPS
+The cadets used the "Jaws of Life" rescue tool to dismantle an automobile

 Christensen fights to stay afloat during swiftwater rescue training scenario at Riversport OKC in Oklahoma City, May 18, 2018.
 The cadets learned survival techniques for real-world rough water rescues.